harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/harness-feature-flags.md

 title: Harness Feature Flags
 # Hidden until the plugin has been released
 hidden: true
-description: View feature flags and their statuses for your projects.
+description: View your project's feature flags and their statuses.
 ---

 | Plugin details |                                                        |